Ministry-of-Silly-Scripts/codewars-js-arrayDiff/NOTES.md

 ## Description

-Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.
+Your goal in this kata is to implement a difference function, which subtracts one array from another and returns the result.

-It should remove all values from list a, which are present in list b keeping their order.
+It should remove all values from array a, which are present in array b keeping their order.

 ```
 arrayDiff([1,2],[1]) == [2]